-Figure 1.3: Slope field of y' = xy with a graph of solutions satisfying y(0) = 0.2, y(0) = 0, and y(0) = -0.2.
-By looking at the slope field we can get a lot of information about the behavior of solutions.
-For example, in Figure 1.3 we can see what the solutions do when the initial conditions are y(0) > 0, y(0) = 0 and y(0) < 0.
-Note that a small change in the initial condition causes quite different behavior.
-We can see this behavior just from the slope field imagining what solutions ought to do.
-On the other hand, plotting a few solutions of the equation y' = -y, we see that no matter what y(0) is, all solutions tend to zero as x tends to infinity.
-See Figure 1.4.
-Again that behavior should be clear from simply from looking at the slope field itself.
+By looking at the slope field we get a lot of information about the behavior of solutions without having to solve the equation.
+For example, in Figure 1.4 we see what the solutions do when the initial conditions are y(0) > 0, y(0) = 0 and y(0) < 0.
+A small change in the initial condition causes quite different behavior.
+We see this behavior just from the slope field and imagining what solutions ought to do.
+We see a different behavior for the equation y' = -y.
+The slope field and a few solutions is in see Figure 1.5 on the next page.
+If we think of moving from left to right (perhaps x is time and time is usually increasing), then we see that no matter what y(0) is, all solutions tend to zero as x tends to infinity.
+Again that behavior is clear from simply looking at the slope field itself.

-Figure 1.4: Slope field of y' = -y with a graph of a few solutions.

 1.2.2 Existence and uniqueness

 We wish to ask two fundamental questions about the problem

-$$y' = f(x, y),$$
+$$y' = f(x, y), \qquad y(x_0) = y_0.$$

-$y(x_0) = y_0.$

 - (i) Does a solution exist?

 - (ii) Is the solution unique (if it exists)?